 If you’re like most people, you probably don’t spend a lot of time thinking about the features of your checking account.
 If you’re still banking with a traditional checking account, you might be losing money.

 Do some digging so you know just how much money your bank is taking from your account every month.
-Whatever your financial goals for the future, switch to a zero-fee checking account to help you reach them faster.
+Whatever your financial goals for the future, switch to a RoarMoney account to help you reach them faster.
+For $1/month, you’ll be protected from hidden fees like a $35 overdraft or a $25 low balance fee.

-Are you ready to take advantage of 0% APR Instacash cash advances, low-interest credit builder loans and zero-fee banking?
+Are you ready to take advantage of 0% APR Instacash cash advances, low-interest credit builder loans and premium banking?
 It’s time to open an account with MoneyLion.
-Visit MoneyLion today or download the MoneyLion app via the Google Play store or the Apple App store to get your no-fee checking account.
+Visit MoneyLion today or download the MoneyLion app via the Google Play store or the Apple App store to get everything you ever wanted from a checking account and more.